ufal/UMR/doc/relations-attributes.md

 URLs](https://github.com/amrisi/amr-guidelines/blob/master/amr.md#other-entities-dates-times-percentages-phone-email-urls)
 (ML)

-`:quot` – Modal relation that goes from a reported event back to the reporting event (speech verb), thus forming a cycle because the reported event is also the `:ARG1` of the reporting event.
+`:quote` (originally `:quot`) – Modal relation that goes from a reported event back to the reporting event (speech verb), thus forming a cycle because the reported event is also the `:ARG1` of the reporting event.
 Mentioned at various places in the guidelines, defined in [4-3-1-3](https://github.com/umr4nlp/umr-guidelines/blob/master/guidelines.md#part-4-3-1-3-quot-relation) (in the chapter on document level annotation, although the relation is used in sentence level graphs!), also shown on the Roles tab in the UMR list spreadsheet.
 Nevertheless, the UMR 1.0 data use the relation `:quote` instead (see also [this issue](https://github.com/umr4nlp/umr-guidelines/issues/22)).
+Julia has confirmed that there were a number of last-minute changes to make the annotations more human-readable.

 `:range` – Used with quentities,  to indicate a specific time period.
 Introduced in  3-2-2-5.
 Example (1b) in 3-2-2-5.